shauninman/MinUI/PAKS.md

 	CORES_PATH=$(dirname "$0")

 There's no need to edit anything below the line of hash marks.
-The rest is boilerplate that will extract the pak's tag from its folder name, create corresponding bios and save folders, set the `HOME` env to "/.userdata/[platform]/", launch the game, and log any output from minarch and the core to "/.userdata/[platform]/logs/[TAG].txt".
+The rest is boilerplate that will extract the pak's tag from its folder name, create corresponding bios and save folders, set the `HOME` envar to "/.userdata/[platform]/", launch the game, and log any output from minarch and the core to "/.userdata/[platform]/logs/[TAG].txt".

 That's it!
 Feel free to experiement with cores from the stock firmware, other compatible devices, or building your own.